There are only a few things in life that qualify as pure, undoubtable bargains.

 With prices going up to £120 (RM655) after a pre-launch discount expires, though, is it worth snapping one up while you can?
 I’ve been putting one to the test to find out.

 Fake leather and faux stitching?
 Stop me if you’ve heard this one before.
 Blu has taken more than a few pointers from the Galaxy Note 3, which kicked off a temporary trend a few years ago.

 In some ways, the BLU makes me feel kind of nostalgic.
 I haven’t been able to take the back off of a phone in what feels like forever, so it’s kind of quaint to see it here.
 You definitely won’t mistake the rear cover for actual leather, though - it’s as plastic as they come.

 The metal-effect outer frame looks decent enough in dark blue, but the phone in general feels unnaturally light for its size.

 The microUSB charging port is in an odd place at the top of the phone, too - I would have expected to find it at the bottom between the speaker grilles, but it’s hanging out up top with the headphone jack.
 At least you actually get a headphone jack, though - right, Apple fans?

-Sit it on a desk, though, and no-one walking past would know you only spent less than S$200 on it - so I guess that means BLU has done its job.
+Sit it on a desk, though, and no-one walking past would know you only spent about RM550 on it - so I guess that means BLU has done its job.

 SCREEN and AUDIO